hophacker/blockchain_parser/README.md

         .
 OTOH, it is fairly simple, short, and efficient.
 If you want to understand how the blockchain data structure works, the code in parser.cpp is a solid way to start.

-        . blockparser uses mmap() extensively.
-There has been report that it does not play well with encrypted partitions.
-Solution: move your blockchain to a normal disk.
-That's likely to make your bitcoin install a lot more efficient anyways.

     Hacking the code:
     -----------------